Use of Facilities for Non-College Events

 4. It is not required that a non-College group has a sponsor within the College in order to request use of College facilities.
-However, any College department that wishes to be designated as a 'sponsor' for an event by a non-College group, must contribute some funding to cover a portion of the fees charged to the group by the College for use of facilities and media services.
-Generally, this portion will be approximately 25%; but will be determined by the Events Scheduling & Information Office in consultation with the department.
+However, any College department that wishes to be designated as a 'sponsor' for an event by a non-College group, must provide a Banner Index.
+All internal College costs associated with the event will be charged to that Index.
 A College individual may not be designated as a sponsor for a non-College group.
 Only College departments may provide sponsorship.

 5. Use of College facilities for personal use by private individuals is only permitted for College-affiliated individuals.
 College-affiliated individuals are defined as student, parent, alumnus/ae, faculty, staff, or trustee.

 Use of College facilities for a personal event by a College-affiliated individual is regarded as a 'non-College' event, and is subject to the requirements of this policy, and of the Black-out and Grey-out Period policy, as a 'non-College' event.
 Effective October 2009, it is no longer possible for wedding rehearsal dinners or receptions to be held at any College facility.